cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/deployment/mdm-deployment/partners/hexnode.md

 </Aside>

-To setup Cloudflare for Teams on Windows using Hexnode:
+To set up Cloudflare for Teams on Windows using Hexnode:

 1. Create a script file with `.bat`, `.cmd`, and `.ps1` file formats to download, install and configure the Cloudflare WARP client Windows application on the device.
 Listed below is a sample script with all the configurable parameters: